hjbhu6/yvertx/core_manual_yeti.md

 And notice how data you send (and hit enter) is echoed back to you.

 Congratulations!
 You've written your first verticle.

+#### Experimenting using the repl

+The project-template also comes with a utilitiy repl.
+That is you can interactively test your yeti code within a verticle.
+That's very handy for learing the api and trying things out.

+To start the repl use:

+    >java -jar ybuilder.jar vertx:repl

+You can now enter your test code ie:

+    >yv = load yeb.yvertx;
+    .... loads of output just ignore
+    >server = yv.createHttpServerWithHandler do req: println "req received" done;
+    ...
+    >server#listen(8080,"localhost");
+    ...

+Point your browser to localhost:8080 and you server will run

+### Using the language-module

+You can of course use yvertx without the project-template.
+Just as a normal language-module for vert.x.

+Note: Yvertx needs vert.x 2.0 and the following steps are only necessery if you do not use the yvertx-project-template

+Yvertx is installed in vert.x like any other lang-module: add the following lines to your vert.x conf/langs.properties file:

+    yeti=com.github.chrisichris~yvertx-module~0.9.8-SNAPSHOT:yeb.yvertx.YetiVerticleFactory
+    .yeti=yeti

+Now you can use all .yeti files as any other supported language on the vert.x platform.

 ## Working with JSONObject

 JSON is used all over the vertx api - from configuration to sending messages